 One major consideration when applying for a loan is your ability to repay it.
 If you are expecting enough money to repay the loan within a short period of time then short term loans can be a better option.
 The monthly repayment is high, but you will be able to repay it in a short amount of time.

 Normally, short term loans are up to about 36 months.
-Payday loan is a good example of a short-term loan.
+A payday loan is a good example of a short-term loan.
 There are only a few requirements, you can access the money in a matter of hours and there are no credit checks.
 There are also flexible loans and many other types of personal loans with a loan term of 1 month to 12 months or more.
 It capitalizes on the length of your loan, so be sure to keep it short.

 If you want to take out a loan over an extended period of time, enjoy the flexibility of payment and lower monthly dues, then getting g a long-term loan like a mortgage is a good choice.

 So, which is better: short-term or long-term loans?
-It depends on your needs and capacity to pay.
-Just keep in mind that a debt generally costs more if you will not use the loan proceeds wisely.
+It depends on your needs and the capacity to pay.
+Just keep in mind that debt generally costs more if you will not use the loan proceeds wisely.
 Here’s the rule of thumb: Know how much you need, understand how you will use the available funds you have and keep tabs of your expenses.

-If your loan proceeds exceed the amount of your needs, don’t spend it on your wants.
+If your loan proceeds exceed the number of your needs, don’t spend it on your wants.
 Use the remaining funds to ensure that you have a buffer when times get rough so that you have something to use without scrapping off your savings.
 If you know something about investment, do it.
 That will be a better way to use the remaining amount.
 By investing your money, you will be able to pay off your debt with the profits you earned from it.